 The world is awash in oil.
 Private and national oil companies are desperate for new markets, as are the independent refineries that process crude oil.
 Xeneta's research shows that shipping companies currently use some 3 million barrels per day of high-sulfur fuel oil (HSFO 380, sulfur 3.5%).
 Assuming 7.33 barrels per metric ton, that's 409,267 metric tons per day of high-sulfur bunker fuel that needs to be replaced by ULSFO (Ultra Low Sulfur Fuel Oil, sulfur 0.10% max).

 Similar to the competition on land, where methanol, LNG, and hydrogen are being investigated as a source of cheaper fuel, one wonders why refineries and large oil companies are not working 24/7 to best match crude supplies while planning to rebuild refineries best to serve this new market of 149,285,000 metric tons annually?

 Related reading: What Are The Profit Margins In The Shipping Industry?

 Shipping Lines Must Use Buying Power

 UBS says the world shipping industry uses 4% of the world's oil annually.
-So today, where crude oil faces long-term competition from natural gas, renewables, bio-mass, and other, yet-to-be invented technologies, surely the shipping industry cannot fail to use this buying power to negotiate-down the premium (currently approx US$ 117 / MT) for ULSFO over HSFO)?
+So today, where crude oil faces long-term competition from natural gas, renewables, biomass, and other yet-to-be-invented technologies, the shipping industry cannot fail to use this buying power to negotiate the premium (currently approx US$ 117 / MT) for ULSFO over HSFO)?

-Every ship will be required to use low-sulfur bunkers, so the extra cost for ULSFO can be passed along to their shippers as higher rates, who will pass it along to the end buyers.
-These new low-sulfur rules do not have to be an issue for shipping companies – unless they fail to take advantage of the only commodity worldwide that's in worse shape than they are.
+Every ship will be required to use low-sulfur bunkers, so the extra cost for ULSFO can be passed along to their shippers at higher rates, who will pass it along to the end buyers.
+These new low-sulfur rules do not have to be an issue for shipping companies – unless they fail to take advantage of the only commodity worldwide that's in worse shape.